SeattleChris/ergo-code/README.md

-# The Dactyl Motus Keyboard
+# The Dactyl ErgoCode Keyboard

 This is a fork of the [Tom Short's ManuForm](https://github.com/tshort/dactyl-keyboard) keyboard, which itself is a fork of the [Dactyl](https://github.com/adereth/dactyl-keyboard), a parameterized, split-hand, concave, columnar, ergonomic keyboard.
 This work builds off of the ideas of the [ManuForm](https://github.com/jeffgran/ManuForm) by Jeff Gran with discussions on ([geekhack](https://geekhack.org/index.php?topic=46015.0)).